On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Numerical tests

 \subsection{A low plasma $\beta$ Rotor problem}

 We propose a revised test case with lower plasma $\beta$ than the original Rotor problem.
 To do so, we reduced the density and plasma thermal pressure to $10\%$ of the original values in the Rotor problem, resulting in $0.1\le\varrho\le1$ and $p=0.05$.
 In addition, we add $B_y=2.5/\sqrt{4\pi}$, without changing $B_x$.
 The initial velocity and the adiabatic index both remain unchanged.
-The same numerical methods are used, and especially the HDC is also not included to allow $\nabla\cdot\mathbf{B}$ to develop.
-Correspondingly to the increased eigenwave speeds, we use $\Delta t = 0.0001$ for the same mesh here.
+The same numerical methods are used, and the HDC is again excluded to allow $\nabla\cdot\mathbf{B}$ to develop.
+Corresponding to the increased eigenwave speeds, we use $\Delta t = 0.0001$ for the same mesh here {(thus CFL $\simeq 0.2$)}.

-The internal energy contourlines at $t=0.12$ are shown in Fig.~\ref{fig:Rotor_beta}.
-Again, the difference between the HLLD and HLLD-PC schemes is relatively small, but the HLLC-PC scheme is clearly more diffusive, as it does not resolve contact discontinuity.
-However, without HDC, the simulation using the HLLC(-L) scheme quickly develops oscillations and crashes.
-Although all the simulations eventually crash because of the growing divergence error, the HLLC scheme is the most sensitive one.
+The internal energy contour lines at $t=0.12$ are shown in Fig.~\ref{fig:Rotor_beta}.
+Again, the difference between the HLLD and HLLD-ec schemes is relatively small, but the HLLC-ec scheme is clearly more diffusive, as it does not resolve contact discontinuity.
+However, without the HDC, the simulation using the HLLC(-L) scheme quickly develops oscillations and crashes.
+Although all the simulations eventually crash due to increasing divergence errors, the HLLC scheme is the most sensitive.
 The result of the HLLD scheme also has negative internal energy values at $t=0.12$.

 We thus further present the divergence error envelopes in Fig.~\ref{fig:Rotor_div}, which show the maximum error along each $y$-slice.
-The divergence error produced by the HLLC scheme is significantly larger than that of the other schemes.
+The divergence error produced by the HLLC scheme is significantly larger than those of the other schemes.
 This is likely because the HLLC scheme uses the HLL approximation for the magnetic field.
-Note that, although a Riemann solver does (should) not directly cause an error in the longitudinal magnetic field component, the error in the tangential components eventually will affect the computations in other directions.
-They may also explain why the HLLD-type schemes show more significant errors than the HLLC-PC scheme, as they effectively reduce to the HLL approximation when the longitudinal magnetic field is substantial or dominant.
-Nonetheless, the present HLLD-PC scheme produces more minor errors than the HLLD scheme.
+Note that, although a Riemann solver does (should) not directly cause an error in the longitudinal magnetic field component, the error in the tangential components will eventually affect the computations in other directions.
+They may also explain why the HLLD-type schemes exhibit larger errors than the HLLC-ec scheme, as they effectively reduce to the HLL approximation when the longitudinal magnetic field is substantial or dominant.
+Nonetheless, the present HLLD-ec scheme produces fewer errors than the HLLD scheme.